Skip to main content

 As of release 2023.3 of InterSystems IRIS, InterSystems Cloud Manager (ICM) is deprecated; it will be removed from future versions.

-This appendix describes how to issue a series of ICM commands from a script and how to identify and coordinate containers and services across a deployment.
+This page describes how to issue a series of ICM commands from a script and how to identify and coordinate containers and services across a deployment.

 ICM Exit Status